 Partnerships must file IRS Form 1065, an informational return of partnership income.
 This is not in lieu of individual IRS Form 1040, Schedule SE filing obligation of the partners.
 A Schedule K-1 must also be filed with the IRS, and with each partner, breaking down each partner's share of the business's profits and losses.

 Estimating and Paying Taxes

-In partnership entities, there is no employer responsible for computing and withhold income tax.
+In partnership entities, there is no employer responsible for computing and withholding income tax.
 Each partner must set aside tax payment per share of annual profits.
 Estimated income from a partnership should be the amount of tax they will owe for the year.
 Partnerships generally make quarterly payments to the IRS to ensure proper control.

 Profits Are Taxed Whether Partners Receive Them or Not

 Partnership tax payments are estimated according to "distributive share."
 Distributive share is the portion of profits a partner is entitled under a partnership agreement and in some cases under state law.
 The IRS automatically calculate taxes owed on distributive shares each year regardless of whether or not there has been a profit.
 Partners must pay taxes on the distributive share of the partnership's profits on a quarterly basis, minus total sales expenses.
 IRS guidelines to distributive shares are that partners owe income tax on the rightful share of income.
 Income is not actual income received, but this corresponds to the rationale that partners will claim estimated tax-deductible businesses income expenses as part of their individual tax return.

 Distributive shares are outlined in the written partnership agreement, or deemed to be present by state law.
 For partnerships without a written agreement, state law generally allocates profits and losses to the partners according to what is determined to their ownership interests in the business.